 |Year||Unit Sold in Million|

 So, you can see the number and the unit of smartphones sold.
 The rise in the number started in 2010 where it moved to 296.65 M units from 1725.38M units, a big leap in the number.
 After that, the growth occurred at an exponential rate which hit the Billion marks in 2014.

 After hitting a billion marks the Smartphone sale slowed a little, 1517.83M units smartphones were sold in 2019.

 The first iPhone was released in 2007 and the Android Operating system was released in 2008.
 The revolution started to occur a bit later when both of these Giants of smartphones started their Magic.

 So, a specific year would be appropriate to assign to the popularity or the time when smartphones become popular as it occurred slowly over time, but the major leap occurred in the period from 2010 to 2014.
 A time frame when smartphones started to become widespread.

-Though the first Smartphone was invented in 1992, the revolution started in 2007, Apple started it with its one of the best creation ‘The iPhone” and then further pushed by Android Smartphones.
+We have given an answer to your question to “Who Invented Smartphone” in this post.
+Though the first Smartphone was invented in 1992, the revolution started in 2007, Apple started it with its one of the best creations ‘The iPhone” and then further pushed by Android Smartphones.
 The journey of the first smartphone was neither revolutionizing nor astonishing still we are standing in a time where life without the smart device is really hard to imagine!

 Any thoughts on how it will be after another 28 years of revolutions in smartphone Technology?
 Feel free to express your thoughts.